 - If you don't love your blouse or sweater, add a nice shawl.
 A black shawl with subtle embellishments is a nice touch to any funeral outfit.

-- Never wear leggings or shorts.
+- Never wear leggings, shorts, baseball caps or sandals.

 - Make sure that your heels are not too high or flashy.

 - Men shouldn't wear flashy or colored cuff links.
 The more boring, the better.

 - For women, any accessories should be muted and conservative as well.
 No brightly colored or sparkly purses; choose instead a simple black clutch or handbag.